Spinal Cord Injuries: Areas of Research

 - Potassium channel blockers, such as 4-aminopyridine (4-AP), may improve communication between undamaged areas and damaged areas.
 This medicine is currently in early tests with humans.

 - Nogo blockers are also being studied.
 Nogo is a chemical that prevents axons, part of a nerve cell, from growing.
 Axons carry messages between nerve cells.
-Nogo research looks at ways to block this chemical, thus allowing axon growth.
+Nogo research looks at ways to block this chemical so that axon growth can occur.

-- Glatiramer acetate is a medicine used in the treatment of multiple sclerosis.
-It may stimulate the immune system to produce a type of cell (lymphocytes) that in turn protects the spinal cord and may stimulate regeneration.
+- Glatiramer acetate is a medicine used to treat multiple sclerosis .
+It may stimulate the immune system to produce a type of cell ( lymphocytes ) that in turn protects the spinal cord and may stimulate regeneration.

 Neuroconstructive and neurogenetic